Business Tax Exemptions in Florida

 Direct Pay Permit

 A sales and use tax certificate number is required for processing this request.
 If you have not registered for this tax and do not have a certificate number, you must complete and submit the application to the Florida Dept. of Revenue.
-Once you have received the certificate from the DOR you forward a copy to FPL.
+Once you have received the certificate from the DOR, you can forward a copy to FPL.

 View PDF

 The DR-5 is an application for the DR-14, (Consumer Certificate of Exemption) and is sent to the Florida Dept. of Revenue if you don’t already have one.
-Once you have received the certificate from the DOR or if you already have one in your possession please forward a copy to FPL.
+Once you have received the certificate from the DOR, or if you already have one in your possession, please forward a copy to FPL.

 View PDF